Call Us Toll-Free: 1-866-468-6866

 The Friday afternoon Daily Direct Slaughter Cattle report lists week-to-date

-available due to confidentiality.
-Due to the extremely late week scattered
+not available due to confidentiality.
+According to the Daily Livestock and

 average.

-DTN MORNING COMMENTS: It looks to be a typically quiet Monday morning, with
+DTN MORNING COMMENTS: It is shaping up to be a rather quiet Monday in cash

 NOTE: Price and volume information listed on this page is supplied by DTN